vega5334/DataStrucures/README.md

 # DataStrucures

 My attempts at learning data strucures and algos.
-Questions from geeksfoegeeks and leetcode.
+Questions from geeksforgeeks and leetcode.
 C/C++ implementation